drandreaskrueger/plutoalert/README.md

 ```

 ## Usage

-for now, 3 example scripts are implemented, they are all called like this:
+For now, 3 example scripts are implemented, they are all called like this:

 ```bash
 source .venv/bin/activate